I discovered feminism and global injustice as a teenager

-By way of education and personal struggles as a teenager and college student at Meredith College, I discovered feminism and global injustice, and redirected my interest in that direction.
+and college student at Meredith College.
 I earned my Master of Arts in Arab Studies from Georgetown University, with a concentration in Women and Gender Studies and graduate certificate in Refugees and Humanitarian Emergencies.
-After spending a summer working in Jordan for the US government, I wanted a different Middle East experience and then spent six months volunteering for the Ibdaa Cultural Center, a grassroots community center in a refugee camp in Palestine, run by and for refugees.
+After spending a summer working in Jordan for the US government, I wanted a different type of experience in the Middle East.
+I spent six months volunteering for the Ibdaa Cultural Center, a grassroots community center in a refugee camp in Palestine, run by and for refugees.

 Meanwhile, my personal experience as a new mom in a society and culture that continues to physically, mentally, and emotionally overburden women with care-taking work led me away from mainstream employment.
 My desire to bring a social justice mission back to a development industry that has been watered down by hierarchical donor demands led me to independent consulting and the launching of Cynara Development Services.